priyamnagar/feature_selection_titanic/README.md

      - LASSO Regularization.
      - Feature importances.

-Here, we are implementing all these methods and compare them all using accuracy matrices.
+Here, we are implementing all these methods and comparing them all using accuracy matrices.

 ### How to Contribute
 Find any typos?
 Have another resource you think should be included?
 Contributions are welcome!